bdwilliamson/vimpaper_supplement/code/sims/README.md

 ## Numerical experiments for the `vimp` paper

-This repository contains code to reproduce the numerical experiments in Williamson, Gilbert, Carone, and Simon (*Biometrics*, 2020) ["Nonparametric variable importance assessment using machine learning techniques"]().
+This repository contains code to reproduce the numerical experiments in "Nonparametric variable importance assessment using machine learning techniques" by Williamson, Gilbert, Carone, and Simon (*Biometrics*, 2020).
 All analyses were implemented in the freely available R and Python programming languages, and use the R package `vimp` version 1.1.6 and Python package `vimpy` version 1.0.0.

 This README file provides an overview of the code available in the repository.